 Most commercially bought stretchy wraps (like a Moby) are 5.5 meters.
 This is one size fits all, and if you are making your own and are not plus sized, I would definitely suggest making it smaller.
 However, you can start out long, try some carries, and then figure out exactly how much you want to cut off of each tail.

 I don’t think stretchy carries should take any more fabric than carries in a woven, so you could probably use the below sizing for either type.
-I don’t have stretchy experience myself, though, so there may be something that I don’t know.
 If your wrap is long, though, you’ll end up wrapping the excess around you and that gets warm in the Summer!

 Woven wraps are generally sized.
 4.6 meters fit most moms.
 If you are particularly petite (under 130 lbs, and not too tall) you might be able to do all of the carries with a 4.2 meter wrap.
 Some very small moms use 3.7 meters.
 Again, if you’re making your own you can start using it and then shorten it to the perfect length.
 If you are a larger mom, you might want to go with a large wrap which is 5.0 – 5.2 meters.
 5.5 meters would be considered extra large.

-Pictures of differently sized moms doing different carries in different wrap lengths: http://wrapyourbaby.com/wrapsizes.html
+And here are pictures of differently sized moms doing different carries in different wrap lengths: https://wrapyourbaby.com/wrapsizes.html